obmaz/samsung_aircon_connector/README.md

+# Samsung Legacy Aircon Connector - DTH for Smartthings
+Currently not available.
+I will implement it this summer if my ikea button broken.
+You can set the command to button by using web-core.

-# Samsung Legacy Aircon Connector
+# Samsung Legacy Aircon Connector - RESTApi Server
 This app provides RESTFul APIs to control legacy Samsung Aircon using socket connection with 2878 port.

 ## Limitation